 Mariner founders Peggy and Peter bring a combined 60 years of experience working with associations to Mariner Management & Marketing.
 They also bring a cadre of experienced professionals who round out the team as needed to provide the best service to our clients.

 Our bios will provide a little background on our key team … but we’d much prefer to talk to you so give us a call to learn more.

-Peggy M. Hoffman, CAE, is president and Mariner’s resident expert on communication, marketing and building community.
+Peggy M. Hoffman, CAE, is president and Mariner’s resident expert on communication and building community.
 In addition to managing organizations, Peggy has provided training and consultation on leadership development, component relations and strategic planning to more than a dozen national associations and many local groups over the past 30 years.

 Peggy loves to write and share, so you’ll find her contributing to a variety of organizations and media including Association Universe.
 She has presented workshops or keynotes for more than 40 volunteer leadership conferences, retreats, and webinars ranging in size from 30 to 300 participants.
 With Peter, she has developed and taught several volunteer management courses for the Nonprofit Leadership Development Program at Anne Arundel Community College.

 In addition to a BA in Communications from The American University, Peggy is a graduate of the association management curriculum of the Institute for Organization Management at Notre Dame and has worked in the nonprofit arena for more than 30 years.
 She has held positions in membership, marketing and communications for several different profession and trade associations prior to starting Mariner.

 If Peggy wasn’t here, it’s very likely she’d be out training for her next triathlon.